 Offering free shipping to a shopper with this mindset can decrease your rate of abandoned shopping carts.
-A 2013 study from Compete.com found that 62% of shoppers wouldn’t have made their most recent online purchase if they hadn’t received free shipping.
+62% of shoppers won’t make their purchase if they don’t receive free shipping! (source)

 Customer psychology: “I’m spending a lot of money with your business, can’t you show me a little appreciation?”